cncf/wg-serverless/workflow/spec/spec.md

              "type": "string",
              "description": "Amount of time (ISO 8601 format) to wait between each iteration " },
-         "startsAt": {
-          "type": "string",
-          "description": "Unique name of a states in the states array representing the starting state to be executed" },
         "states": {
             "type": "array",
             "description": "States to be executed for each of the elements of inputCollection",